Seal of Biliteracy

 - Encourages study of languages, and the development of 21st century skills and global competence

-Qualifying Tests and Costs- Students are required to meet minimum cutoff scores for only one World Language test and a qualifying English (PAARC, SAT, etc.)
+Qualifying Tests- Students are required to meet minimum cutoff scores for only one test.

-- English Learners must demonstrate proficiency in both English (through PAARC or ACCESS) and in their native or other language(s)
+- Multilingual Learners (MLs) must demonstrate proficiency in both English (through the ACCESS or NJSLA) and in their native or other language(s).

 English